LishaTu/Trending-YouTube-Video-Scraper-by-Keyword/README.md

 `last-days`: Get videos from the last N days.

-`date-range`: Specify a date range with start and end dates.
+`date-range`: Specify a date range with start and end dates (two dates in YYYY-MM-DD format).

+'output-format': Output format(s) (default: csv)

+---

 Supported Date Formats are: